Border Highway East Corridor Study

 The need

 TxDOT recognized the need for transportation improvements in the Border Highway East area in the late 1990s.
 In 2013, TxDOT completed a report examining various mobility improvements, including extending Loop 375 (Cesar E. Chavez Border Highway).
-The report, titled the Border Highway East Planning and Environmental Linkages (PEL) Study, identified some challenges including:
+The report, titled The Border Highway East Planning and Environmental Linkages (PEL) Study, identified some challenges including:

 • Lack of connectivity to Interstate 10 and Loop 375 (Americas Avenue)